This past weekend was a very busy weekend for Seton Swimming with two (2) separate meets going on nearly 100 miles apart.

 - For the Varsity swimmers, it’s time to start to get serious about some championship level swimming.
 From now on, you are going to see my attention shift from giving you a wide range of different types of swims to lining you up to be as competitive as possible.

-- None of those are going to be easy
+- Neither is going to be easy

 Coach Jim Koehr